typestack/class-validator/README.md

 }
 ```

-Also you can provide a function, that should return message.
-This function accepts `ValidationArguments`,
+Also you can provide a function, that returns a message.
+This way allows to create more granular messages:
-which contains following information:
-* `value` - is the value that is being validated right now.
-* `constraints` - array of constraints defined by specific validation type.
-* `targetName` - name of the object's class being validated right now.
-* `object` - object that is being validated.
-* `property` - name of the object's property being validated right now.

-Values are being passed to this function, so you can use that data to provide more granular messages:

 ```typescript
 import {MinLength, MaxLength, ValidationArguments} from "class-validator";